StratifyLabs/API/README.md

 ## Documentation

-The code and a few guides (README.md docs in the repo) are all the documentation that is available.
-For many years, I believed in doxygen style comments, but most of the documentation just ended up being redundant.
-In fact, this snippet was taken directly from the code before the comments were removed.
+The code and a few guides (README.md docs in the repo) are all the available documentation.
+For many years, I believed in Doxygen style comments, but most of the documentation just ended up being redundant.
+This snippet was taken directly from the code before the comments were removed.

 ```c++
 /*! \details Compares <= to another MicroTime object. */